MicrosoftDocs/Viva/Viva/insights/Overview/Supported-languages.md

 # Advanced insights language support and guidelines

-The Microsoft Viva Insights web app user interface is currently available in Chinese (Simplified), Chinese (Traditional), French (France), German (Germany), Italian (Italy), Japanese, Korean, Portuguese (Brazil), Russian (Russia), Spanish (Spain), and English (United States).
+The user interface in Microsoft Viva Insights in Workplace Analytics is currently available in Chinese (Simplified), Chinese (Traditional), French (France), German (Germany), Italian (Italy), Japanese, Korean, Portuguese (Brazil), Russian (Russia), Spanish (Spain), and English (United States).

-The Viva Insights web app user interface automatically uses your locale (language and region) setting, as specified in one of the following sources:
+The Workplace Analytics user interface automatically uses your locale (language and region) setting, as specified in one of the following sources:

 * Windows
 * your web browser
 * the locale that is set for your Exchange Online mailbox

 You can override this setting.
-To do so, edit the URL that you use to access Viva Insights.
+To do so, edit the URL that you use to access Workplace Analytics.

 * In the URL, replace the locale identifier (for example, "en-us" for US English) with a different locale identifier.
-The table under [Supported locales](#supported-locales) lists all of the supported locale identifiers for Viva Insights.
+The table under [Supported locales](#supported-locales) lists all of the supported locale identifiers for Workplace Analytics.

     For example, replace /en-us/ in the following URL: